GrigorisParaskevakos/BankAccount_PasaskevakosG_BootCamp3/README.md

 ######################################################################################################

-# I F YOU HAVE MySQL installed do:
+# I F YOU HAVE MySQL & MySQLWorkbench installed do:

 #A)
 --open Folder: "Create_Connection_Steps" and follow steps till STEPS